cengel/ArcGIS_geocoding/README.md

 ## To Do
 - option to submit multiple field and multiple line addresses
 - option to return more (and less) values
-- add error checks (check for `#` in address and provide proper feedback )
+- option to request street addresses only
-- additional geocoders?
+- add error checks (check for `#` in address and provide proper feedback)